-In other news, today I wanted to share some information presented this weekend on The Food Chain Radio Program about grocery shopping and organics.
-Ultimately, the show provided a list of fruits and veggies that are more and less important to buy organic.
-Meaning, there are some fruits and veggies we can save money on by buying the non-organic option without worrying too much about ingesting chemicals.
-Phew and woo hoo!
+Below are two lists, courtesy of The Environmental Working Group, of fruits and veggies that are more and less important to buy organic.
+Meaning, there are some fruits and veggies we can save money on by buying non-organic without worrying too much about ingesting chemicals.

-Notice most of these items have thin skins, aka more permeable to pesticides.
-And note that the pesticides found on non-organic versions of these are linked to brain damage and cancer, are outlawed in many European countries, and yet are approved by the US Government*.
-Wonderful.
+Most of these items have thin skins, making them more permeable to pesticides.
+The pesticides found on non-organic versions of these items are linked to brain damage and cancer and are outlawed in many European countries.
+They are, however, approved by the US Government*.
+Of course.

 - Sweet bell peppers